,

 • I’m blessed that you are my son/daughter.

-ANOTHER TIP: Save these hearts and use them every year for Valentine’s Day or keep them up all year long.
+ANOTHER TIP: Save these hearts and use them every year in honor of Valentine’s Day or keep them up all year long.
 You can rewrite some of the hearts or keep them the same each year.
+Have fun and make this meaningful for you and your loved ones!

 CLICK –>> HERE <<– to PRINT YOUR HEARTS OF LOVING AFFIRMATION!